JuliaStats/Distances.jl/README.md

 |  WeightedMinkowski   |  `wminkowski(x, y, w, p)`  | `sum(abs(x - y).^p .* w) ^ (1/p)` |
 |  WeightedHamming     |  `whamming(x, y, w)`       | `sum((x .!= y) .* w)`  |

 **Note:** The formulas above are using *Julia*'s functions.
 These formulas are mainly for conveying the math concepts in a concise way.
 The actual implementation may use a faster way.
+The arguments `x` and `y` are arrays of real numbers; `k` and `l` are arrays of distinct elements of any kind; a and b are arrays of Bools; and finally, `p` and `q` are arrays forming a discrete probability distribution and are therefore both expected to sum to one.

 ### Precision for Euclidean and SqEuclidean